 Mass customization breaks this trade off, enabling low volume, low cost production of individually unique products.
-Very importantly, mass customization creates value in many ways, not just lower cost.
-Other advantages can include faster production, more personal relevance, elimination of obsolete stock, better design, flexible shipping options, more product choice, and higher quality.
+Very importantly, relative to traditional alternatives mass customization creates value in many ways, not just lower cost.
+Other advantages can include faster production, greater personal relevance, elimination of obsolete stock, better design, flexible shipping options, more product choice, and higher quality.

 Mass customization delivers a breakthrough in customer value particularly in markets in which the worth of a physical product is inherently tied to a specific, unique use or application.
-For instance, there is no value to a small business brochure that is the same brochure as is used by many other companies: the business owner needs to describe what is unique about their business.
-Likewise, a photo mug is only relevant if it shows pictures of someone's own friends and family.
-Before mass customization, producing a high quality custom product required a high per-order setup cost, so it simply was not economical to produce a customized product in low quantities.
+For instance, there is limited value to a marketing brochure that is the same brochure as is used by many other companies: the business owner needs to describe what is unique about his or her endeavor.
+Likewise, a photo mug is more personally relevant if it shows pictures of someone's own friends and family.
+Before mass customization, producing a high quality custom product required high per-order setup costs, so it simply was not economical to produce a customized product in low quantities.